 ‘Possession’ doesn’t just mean that the drug is in someone’s personal possession.
 It includes where it is on any land or premises occupied, used by, or available to, a person, unless they prove that they did not know that it was there.
 It can include places like a car, a bag, a room or a locker.
 You can be charged if someone else’s drugs are found in your house if you are aware that they are there.

 It is also illegal to possess prescription drugs unless they have been legally prescribed to you.
-The maximum penalty is a $7,700 fine or 2 years in prison.
+The maximum penalty is a fine of 50 penalty units or two years imprisonment.

 It is an offence to possess pipes or other utensils for use in preparing, smoking, inhaling, administering, or taking illegal drugs.
-The maximum penalty is $7,700.
+The maximum penalty is a fine of 50 penalty units.

-The maximum penalty for the possession, smoking, or use of a controlled plant or drug is a fine of $7,770, 2 year’s imprisonment, or both.
+The maximum penalty for the possession, smoking, or use of a controlled plant or drug is a fine of 50 penalty units, two years imprisonment, or both.